Lena Baker: Trial and execution

 Baker was executed on March 5, 1945.
 She was buried in an unmarked grave behind Mount Vernon Baptist Church, where she had sung in the choir.

 Posthumous pardon

 In 1998, members of the congregation arranged for a simple headstone for her grave.
 That year two articles were published about her case.

 In 2003, descendants of Baker's family began to mark the anniversary of her death and Mother's Day at her graveside.
 That year Baker's grandnephew, Roosevelt Curry, requested an official pardon from the state, aided by the Georgia-based prison advocacy group, Prison and Jail Project.

 In 2005, the Parole Board granted Baker a full and unconditional pardon.
-Commentators have suggested that in 1945, the Board of Pardons and Parole could have lowered her charge to voluntary manslaughter, which would have carried an average 15-year sentence and saved her life.
+The board members said that they were not finding Baker innocent, but said that she could have been charged with voluntary manslaughter instead of murder.
+Voluntary manslaughter would've carried an average 15-year sentence and saved her life.

 Representation in other media

 In 2001, Lela Bond Phillips, a professor at Andrew College, published a biography titled The Lena Baker Story, which was adapted into a feature film of the same name in 2008.
 Tichina Arnold played the role of Lena Baker.